 This guide offers you an insight into what you can expect from this ASQ as well as detailed information on how to prepare and make it through the two weeks of being stuck in a hotel room.

-As quarantine rules keep changing, I have also added an updated summary of a friend who did ASQ in the first week of October 2021.
-You can find this summary at the end of this post.
+As quarantine rules keep changing, I have also added updated summaries: One is about my recent one-day-quarantine at the beginning of November 2021 right after the new rules have been implemented.
+I have adapted the main article and marked it with “Update November 2021” Another one is by a friend who did the 7-day-ASQ in the first week of October 2021.
+You can find this second update and experience at the end of this post.

 1. Before You Fly